sthiede/Comparative_Genomics/day1_morning/README.md

 You can find more of such super useful bash one-liners at Stephen Turner's github [page.](https://github.com/stephenturner/oneliners)

 Now we will run FastQC on these raw data to assess its quality.
 FastQC is a quality control tool that reads in sequence data in a variety of formats(fastq, bam, sam) and can either provide an interactive application to review the results or create an HTML based report which can be integrated into any pipeline.
-It is generally the first step that you take upon receiving the sequence data from sequencing facility to get a quick sense of its quality or whether it exhibits any unusual properties(contamination or interesting biological features)
+It is generally the first step that you take upon receiving the sequence data from sequencing facility to get a quick sense of its quality and whether it exhibits any unusual properties (e.g. contamination or unexpected biological features)

 >ii.
 In your day1_morn directory, create a new directory for saving FastQC results.